designX 2025

 Consult with Us

-MITdesignX faculty and staff are available for inquiries and consultations throughout the year (online as well !).
+MITdesignX faculty and staff are available for inquiries and consultations throughout the year.
 Please email us to sign up for office hours.

 Find Us